rserrano/geomodelr/docs/source/index.rst

 - Go to https://www.geomodelr.com.
 - Register.
-- Create your model.
+- Create a study and a model.
-- Create and download a version of your model as Geological JSON.
+- Create and download a model version of your model.

 You might want to use the model for calculations, geostatistics, simulations, or simply to know what geological unit is present